lzwjava/blog-source/README.md

 Welcome to my personal blog!
 Here, I share my thoughts, experiences, and knowledge on various topics.

-## improvements
+## Key Improvements

-Main improvements from the Jekyll blog using the jekyll-theme-cayman:
+This blog incorporates several enhancements compared to a standard Jekyll blog using the jekyll-theme-cayman:

-* Translation with Large Language Models: Utilize advanced language models to provide accurate and contextually relevant translations, making the content accessible to a global audience.
+*   **AI-Powered Translation:** Leverages advanced language models for accurate and contextually relevant translations, expanding content accessibility to a global audience.
-* PDF Generation with XeLaTeX: Integrate XeLaTeX to generate high-quality, professionally formatted PDFs, ideal for printing and offline reading.
+*   **XeLaTeX PDF Generation:** Integrates XeLaTeX to produce high-quality, print-ready PDFs for offline reading and sharing.
-* Audio Generation with Google Cloud Text-to-Speech: Leverage Google Cloud's Text-to-Speech service to create audio versions of posts, enhancing accessibility for visually impaired users and those who prefer listening to content.
+*   **Google Cloud Text-to-Speech:** Utilizes Google Cloud's Text-to-Speech service to generate audio versions of posts, improving accessibility for visually impaired users and those who prefer audio content.
-* Custom CSS Styling: Redefine and enhance the blog's CSS to create a visually appealing and user-friendly design, ensuring a pleasant reading experience.
+*   **Enhanced CSS Styling:** Features a refined and custom CSS design for a visually appealing and user-friendly experience.
-* MathJax Support: Implement MathJax to render complex mathematical expressions and equations beautifully, making technical content more accessible and easier to understand.
+*   **MathJax Support:** Implements MathJax for rendering complex mathematical expressions and equations, making technical content more accessible.
-* Night Mode: Introduce a night mode feature to reduce eye strain and improve readability in low-light environments, providing a more comfortable experience for late-night readers.
+*   **Night Mode:** Includes a night mode option to reduce eye strain and improve readability in low-light conditions.
-* Post Selection Options: Offer various selection options for posts, such as filtering by category or tag, to enhance navigation and help users find content that interests them.
+*   **Flexible Post Selection:** Offers various post selection options, such as filtering by category or tag, to enhance navigation.
-* Regular Library Updates: Keep the blog's library and dependencies up-to-date with the latest features, security patches, and improvements to ensure optimal performance and functionality.
+*   **Regular Updates:** Ensures the blog's library and dependencies are up-to-date for optimal performance and security.
-* CV Generation with awesome-cv: Use the awesome-cv tool to create professional and visually appealing CVs directly from the blog, making it easy to showcase skills and experience.
+*   **`awesome-cv` Integration:** Uses `awesome-cv` to generate professional CVs directly from the blog.
-* RSS Feed Support with feed.xml: Implement feed.xml to provide RSS feeds, allowing users to subscribe to the blog and stay updated with the latest content through their preferred feed reader.
+*   **RSS Feed Support:** Provides RSS feeds via `feed.xml`, allowing users to subscribe to the blog.
-* Bilingual Support: Offer content in both Chinese and English to cater to a diverse audience, fostering inclusivity and broadening the blog's reach.
+*   **Bilingual Content:** Supports both Chinese and English content to cater to a diverse audience.

-### Getting started
+## Getting Started

+To set up a local Jekyll environment, follow these steps:

 ```shell
 gem install jekyll bundler